Barry Cotter (footballer): St Patrick's Athletic (loan)

 On 20 July 2022, Cotter signed for St Patrick's Athletic on loan until the end of the season.

 He made his debut for the club a day later in a 1–1 draw with Slovenian side NŠ Mura in the UEFA Europa Conference League.
 On 29 August 2022, Cotter scored his first goal for the club in a 3–1 win away to Bohemians at Dalymount Park, picking up the ball on the half way line before beating four players on his way to finding the net to open the scoring in the 8th minute of the match.
 On 3 October 2022, he scored in a 4–4 draw away to rivals Shelbourne at Tolka Park.

 Barnsley

 On 18 January 2023, it was announced that Cotter had signed for EFL League One club Barnsley on a 3 1/2-year deal for a fee in the region of £20,000.
 Cotter scored his first goal for the club on 15 August 2023, in a 3–1 loss against Peterborough United at Oakwell.

 Notts County (loan)

 On 4 July 2025, he joined EFL League Two side Notts County on a season long loan deal.

+Derry City

+On 23 February 2026, it was announced that Cotter had signed for League of Ireland Premier Division club Derry City on a permanent basis on a one-year-contract.
+He made 30 appearances in all competitions during his time with the club, scoring twice before departing in September 2026.

+CSKA Sofia

+On 8 September 2026, Cotter signed for Bulgarian First League side CSKA Sofia on a three-year contract for an undisclosed fee, having impressed when playing against them in the UEFA Europa League two months earlier.